webcomics/dosage/doc/web/content/index.md

 --------------
 Some comics contain adult content and require age confirmation.
-These comics can only be downloaded by using the --adult option, which confirms that you are old enough to view them.</p>
+These comics can only be downloaded by using the --adult option, which confirms that you are old enough to view them.

 Usage
 ------